#1 What is Singaporean Savings Bonds?

 In regard to early redemptions, you may submit your requests through DBS, OCBC or UOB ATMs near you or through Internet Banking systems.
 The bonds redeemable partially, in multiples of $500.
 Note that you can redeem more than one bond at once.
 With every redemption request, you will be charged $2.

 Also, it is important to note that there will be a “one-month notice” when you request to redeem your bonds.
-Amounts requested will be automatically credited into your bank account the following month.
+Amount requested will be automatically credited into your bank account the following month.

 #7 An Overview of SSB